hclimente/hclimente.github.io/_posts/2025-10-07-clustering-evaluation.md

 related_posts: false
 ---

 It is fair to say that I am not a fan of clustering algorithms.
-To summarize my concerns, just have a look at this plot:
+This plot summarizes my feelings quite well:

 {% include
   figure.liquid path="assets/python/2025-10-07-clustering-evaluation/img/clustering_on_toy_datasets.webp"